matthias-reis/carda-gatsby/content/articles/2021/08/duvel-1.md

 language: en
 languageLink: /2021/08/duvel-duvel/
 ---
 **Do you like good post-punk and the style of bands like Siouxsie and the Banshees or Savages?
 If yes, you should definitely give Duvel's new record a chance.
-The crew from Oslo released it on 2 July.**
+The crew from Oslo released it on July 2n.d**

 The self-titled album consists of nine very multifaceted songs.
 Three years after their promising debut "Attempts At Speech", it comes as a special surprise.